 - Advocate for just and sustainable solutions to the climate crisis

 We seek climate justice, not just because it helps build the future we want to inherit, but because it is critical for tackling the climate crisis at the speed required.
-If we can build the power of those who stand to lose the most from inaction on climate change, and work together with these groups, then we can inspire new community-led solutions from the bottom up and ensure better decisions from those in government and business.
+If we build the power of those who stand to lose the most from inaction on climate change, and work together with these groups, then we can inspire new community-led solutions from the bottom up and ensure better decisions from those in government and business.